Exhibition and Publication

 at Limestone Books, Grote Gracht 63, Maastricht

-Lecturer @ Maastricht Institute of Art
+Lecturer @ Academy of Arts Maastricht

 Residency @Somalgors74